SSBISCUITTEER/SSBISCUITTEER/README.md

 # YEEHAW Bo)
-i dont feel like writing an about me just read this and. make yuor own assumptions https://docs.google.com/presentation/d/1S1kprQ_YhXHK5Veg59UT1XnYWJZk-f9i950yzugxZJU/edit?usp=sharing
+if you dont wanna read this crap just look at this doc and make some assumptions https://docs.google.com/presentation/d/1S1kprQ_YhXHK5Veg59UT1XnYWJZk-f9i950yzugxZJU/edit?usp=sharing

 - ask me about spg i will GLADLY infodump. have spoken about it to ~9 people + an entire discord server, aiming for 8 billion!